 The Engagement Party

-The obstacles seem insurmountable.
-Number One: the two families are from vastly different backgrounds.
+Their families are about to meet for the first time.
+With eight adults to contend with, making the celebration a pleasant experience for all is going to be tricky.
+In fact, the obstacles seem insurmountable.
+Number One: the two families are from vastly different social backgrounds.
 Number Two: there are severe tensions between the exes.
 Number Three: some of the new relationships are falling apart.

-Events during the week leading up to the engagement party reduce the chances of it being in the least bit enjoyable or successful, and the stress of it all is threatening Wayne and Clarissa's relationship.
+Things go from bad to worse during the week leading up to the engagement party and the stress of it all is threatening Wayne and Clarissa's relationship.

 A Street Cafe Named Desire